Regional Public Goods Can be a Powerhouse for Development

 Panel Discussion: Creating Partnerships for Advancing the Energy Transition in ADB’s Developing Member Countries

-• Guiying Sun, General Manager, On-lending Department, Export-Import Bank of China
+• Yanmei Cui, Deputy General Manager, Client and Credit Management Department, Export-Import Bank of China

-• Edo Mahindra, Special Advisor to Coordinating Minister for Maritime Affairs and Investment, Indonesia, and Chairperson of Indonesia Energy Transition Implementation Joint Office
+• Edo Mahendra, Special Advisor to Coordinating Minister for Maritime Affairs and Investment, Indonesia, and Chairperson of Indonesia Energy Transition Implementation Joint Office

 • Junjie Kang, Deputy Director, Climate Change and Energy Transition Program, Institute of Energy, Peking University